 Green Pasture also has really low levels of Vitamin D – only 59 IU per tsp!
 It is essential to take supplemental D (with K2) if you take Green Pasture…

-If you want unfiltered, raw, non-oxidized Cod Liver Oil with intact Omega 3’s and Vitamins D and A, Rosita is the only choice in my opinion (and in my muscle-testing in the clinic against Green Pasture brand.
-That brand often tests weak on people, particularly those with compromised immune or detoxification systems such as Autism).
+If you want unfiltered, raw, non-oxidized Cod Liver Oil with intact Omega 3’s and Vitamins D and A, Rosita is the only choice in my opinion.
 Rosita is light gold in color (unlike the dark brown Green Pasture brand) and has a mild, only slightly fishy taste that I don’t burp.
 I take a teaspoon daily and chase it with a bite of food.

 4).
 How is Fish Oil processed?
 Most Fish Oil is processed from whole fish or scraps after canning.
 The fish meal is highly heated and “purified” to remove heavy metals and other contaminants absorbed from ocean waters.
 Most fish oil smells bad if you open the capsule, or makes you burp.
 Both are signs of poor product.

-The vitamins are stripped out of the oil by the molecular distillation process, leaving only the EPA and DHA.
+The vitamins are stripped out of national brands of oil by the molecular distillation process, leaving only the EPA and DHA.
 Fish Oil has no vitamins – that’s one of the main differences between fish oil and cod liver oil.

 5).
 What about Krill Oil, Algal Oil and Salmon Oil?

 Krill is a crustacean that eats phytoplankton.
 It’s oil is rich in EPA and DHA.
 In general, Krill oil is not recommended by me although it is by other websites.
 Harvesting these tiny crustaceans is difficult, and processing their oil may ruin the oil.